meeshee126/HelpElbMobile/README.md

 - Rotate your phone to role left and right

-- Touche the display to make a jump
+- Touch the display to make a jump

 ![Controls](Images/Controls.gif)